apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Illegal stream elements

 In accordance to the Reactive Streams specification ([Rule 2.13](https://github.com/reactive-streams/reactive-streams-jvm#2.13))
-Akka Streams do not allow `null` to be passed through the stream as an element.
+Pekko Streams do not allow `null` to be passed through the stream as an element.
 In case you want to model the concept of absence of a value we recommend using @scala[@scaladoc[scala.Option](scala.Option) or @scaladoc[scala.util.Either](scala.util.Either)]@java[@javadoc[java.util.Optional](java.util.Optional) which is available since Java 8].

 ## Back-pressure explained

-Akka Streams implement an asynchronous non-blocking back-pressure protocol standardised by the [Reactive Streams](https://www.reactive-streams.org/) specification, which Akka is a founding member of.
+Pekko Streams implement an asynchronous non-blocking back-pressure protocol standardised by the [Reactive Streams](https://www.reactive-streams.org/) specification, which Pekko is a founding member of.

-The user of the library does not have to write any explicit back-pressure handling code — it is built in and dealt with automatically by all of the provided Akka Streams operators.
+The user of the library does not have to write any explicit back-pressure handling code — it is built in and dealt with automatically by all of the provided Pekko Streams operators.
 It is possible however to add explicit buffer operators with overflow strategies that can influence the behavior of the stream.
 This is especially important in complex processing graphs which may even contain loops (which *must* be treated with very special care, as explained in @ref:[Graph cycles, liveness and deadlocks](stream-graphs.md#graph-cycles)).

 The back pressure protocol is defined in terms of the number of elements a downstream `Subscriber` is able to receive and buffer, referred to as `demand`.
-The source of data, referred to as `Publisher` in Reactive Streams terminology and implemented as @apidoc[stream.*.Source] in Akka
+The source of data, referred to as `Publisher` in Reactive Streams terminology and implemented as @apidoc[stream.*.Source] in Pekko
 Streams, guarantees that it will never emit more elements than the received total demand for any given `Subscriber`.

 @@@ note